SiniNumminen/website/_posts/_blog/2017-12-12-Sceneries-from-rural-India.md

 script: [post.js]
 ---

 Uttar Pradesh is one of the most energy poor states in India, where the majority of people do not have access to electricity.
 Here are some images of the things I witnessed during my research trips to the rural areas.
+Energy poverty is overwhelming which leads people to pendle between a variety of energy sources.
+Living under the grid shows

+These pictures are from the northern Indian state Uttar Pradesh, near the city of Unnao.

 <div style="clear:both;"></div>